alexander-bruun/magi/README.md

 Magi builds to a single binary targeting: `Linux`, `MacOS` and `Windows` on the following architectures: `amd64` and `arm64`.
 If additional platforms should be supported, then feel free to open a merge request to the pipelines so more people can enjoy Magi.

 Binary releases are uploaded to the corresponding [GitHub Release](https://github.com/alexander-bruun/magi/releases) bound to a Git Tag generated through the GitHub workflow pipelines triggered by a merge to main, because of this we primarily work in the `next` branch, and merge to `main` when significant changes has been made for a tag bump to be reasonable.
+Due to Magi being in its early stages we also push unsafe directly to `main` branch, this is due to the project being in a early development stage where we have not yet determined everything.

 If you wish to run Magi as a Docker container, then fear not!
 We build Docker container images for `linux` on `amd64` and `arm64`, which can be found on [Docker Hub](https://hub.docker.com/repository/docker/alexbruun/magi/tags) and GHCR (Coming soon).